 In Fig. \ref{fig:delay_Bs}, we investigate the end-to-end delay with increasing $N_sR_s$.
 The end-to-end delay is the average number of slots used to transmit an encoded confidential message from the source to its destination.
 Note that even though long-term confidential data rate increases with an increasing number of available paths, it results in higher delay as depicted in Fig. \ref{fig:delay_Bs}.
 The reason is that with more paths we can encode the message with more confidential information, but this may cause congestion among the shared links.
-Finally, we investigate the effect of confidentiality outage parameter, $\gamma_s = \gamma$ for all sources, on $x_s^p$.
-Fig. \ref{fig:gamma_Bs} shows that when the confidentiality outage constraint is relaxed, i.e., $\gamma$ is increased, the long-term confidential data rate increases.
-This result is expected, since sources can insert more confidential information into the encoded message, $R_s^{k,priv}$, with a higher confidentiality outage parameter.
-Note that, the optimal confidential data rates is obtained for the case where there is no secrecy outages.
+Finally, we investigate the effect of secrecy outage parameter, $\gamma_s = \gamma$ for all sources, on $x_s^p$.
+Fig.~\ref{fig:gamma_Bs} shows that when the secrecy outage constraint is relaxed, i.e., $\gamma$ is increased, the long-term confidential data rate increases for both networks.
+This result is expected, since sources can insert more confidential information into the encoded message, $R_s^{k,conf}$, with a higher secrecy outage parameter.
+Note that, the optimal rate is obtained when there is no secrecy outages.
 Thus, for $\gamma \geq 0.1$ and $\gamma \geq 0.15$, the long-term confidential data rates exceed the optimal rates for the network in Fig. \ref{fig:independent_set} and \ref{fig:independent_set2}, respectively.